tylermmorton/eventbus/README.md

 # EventBus

-This package provides an event bus implementation using a combination of Go generics and Go channels.
-Use an EventBus to create a simple and flexible pub/sub system in any project.
+EventBus is a lightweight implementation of a pub/sub system written with Go generics and Go channels.
+Use an EventBus to create a simple and flexible pub/sub between two systems in any project.

 # Usage